Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 While coding the solution it is important to remember to:

 - Explain each step while coding
-- When pausing to think, speak aloud to explain the thought process, interviewers need to understand what the candidate is thinking
+- When pausing to think, speak out loud about your thought process.
+Interviewers need to understand what the candidate is thinking.
 - Pause regularly to test each step using the input-output values from before

 Remember **communication is key**.
 An interviewer needs to understand the candidate's thinking.